 Last May, I was feeling such a need to be out playing more and I finally started going to play in the park, as often as possible.
 I'd always felt some trepidation at the idea of busking -- my music isn't usually very loud (especially when I play solo); so far, I only know how to play a few covers (and not even that many of my own songs) on the mando; my original songs don't quite fall into a mainstream genre.... overall, I was just afraid that busy passersby would not connect with what I have to offer.
 But now, I just had to get out there somehow.
 And -- playing in the park turned out to be perfect for my music.
 I found a few magical spots under a couple of "secret" archways that add a bit of volume & reverb...
 I do love reverb :)

 There have been so many amazing surprises while busking.
 I have learned more clearly that each day and each "audience" is different and unpredictable, and that you can't always tell at first whether or not people are into the music.
 They may not even look over when they pass by, but sometimes if you are brave enough to smile and keep playing and look at them, they will turn and smile (passersby can be shy, too).
 Other times, people give me big smiles right away, thumbs up, come over with coins, bills, or compliments, ask questions, take pictures, or just stop to talk... you just never know what to expect, and I find joy in all of these.
-Sometimes I get so emotional from people's responses (especially the children), or from the meanings of the songs, that I struggle not to cry and to keep singing...
+Sometimes I get so emotional from people's responses (especially the children), or from the juxtapositions of the meanings of the songs with the people I'm seeing there, that I struggle not to cry and to keep singing...
 I am learning to allow these emotions, while continuing on in order to give what I have to give.

 A few moments from this past year's busking that I will always treasure: